SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

-# Quick start
+# Create a Module

 In this section we will see how to create a simple module from scratch.

-This module will conain one action and one trigger:
+This module will contain one trigger and one action:

+* The trigger will watch for new entries exposed by an HTTP endpoint
 * The action will allow to send an HTTP request and return its response.
-* The trigger will watch for ??

 ## Initialize the module